Set the meeting date well in advance, follow proper notification, and remind often.

 It is important to go over the current financial position of the membership along with present the budget.
 Although residents have received the budget in advance, it is still important to explain to the membership.

-If residents can’t attend, ensure they know to return proxies to the property manager, board secretary, or other resident.
-The last thing you want is the hassle of missing quorum (minimum voting attendance) and having to reschedule the annual meeting.
+If residents can’t attend, ensure they know to return proxies to the association manager, board secretary, or other resident.
+The last thing you want is the hassle and expense of missing quorum (minimum voting attendance) and having to reschedule the annual meeting.

 Utilize your experts.